Axway/docker-st/README.md

 | ST_CERT_PASS | The password of the PKCS#12 local certificate |
 | ST_CERT_ALIAS | The alias of the local certificate |
 | SETUP_EXTERNAL_SERVICES_PATH | The location inside the container of the custom script that configures ST features using the ST REST API |

+## Copyright

+Copyright (c) 2019 Axway Software SA and its affiliates.
+All rights reserved.

+## License

+All files in this repository are licensed by Axway Software SA and its affiliates under the Apache License, Version 2.0, available at http://www.apache.org/licenses/.